Coconut Orange Cardamom Snickerdoodles

 - Place dough in the refrigerator for at least 30 minutes, or until firm.

-- Shape dough into approximately 1 inch balls (I use a dough scoop), roll in the coconut and spice mixture, and place 2 inches apart on a cookie sheet.
+- Shape dough into approximately 1 inch balls, roll in the coconut and spice mixture, and place 2 inches apart on a cookie sheet.

 - Pat each dough ball down very slightly.